 If you’re looking for an easy dinner idea, try making pot roast.
 This dish is simple to make and tastes amazing.

-If you are unsure what cut of beef to use to make pot roast, I suggest using chuck, top round, bottom round, brisket, or eye of round.
+If you are unsure what cut of beef to use to make pot roast, I suggest using chuck, top round, bottom round, brisket, eye of round, or heel of round.
 You can make them all the same way, only adjusting the cook times.

 I love timeless recipes, and this classic easy homemade pot roast is one of my favorites.
 It’s delicious and healthy too!